Siberian tiger: Conservation

+A Siberian tiger at Beijing Wildlife Park, China.

+In 1947, the Soviet Union banned hunting of the tiger and further tightened conservation measures in the 1950s.
+These measures led to an increase in the species' population in the Soviet Union in the 1960s.

+During the Mao Zedong era, the People's Republic of China sought to conserve the species due to its endangered status, scientific importance, and diplomatic significance.
+The tiger was considered as one of China's most "precious and rare animals".
+Amur tiger populations continued to decline, particularly in northeast China.

+By the late 1950s, scientists in China and the Chinese Communist Party viewed the tiger as an endangered species.

+In 1962, China prohibited hunting of the species.

 Tigers are included on CITES Appendix I, banning international trade.
 All tiger range states and countries with consumer markets have banned domestic trade as well.
 At the 14th Conference of the Parties to CITES in 2007, stronger enforcement measures were called for, as well as an end to tiger farming.

 In 1992, the Siberian Tiger Project was founded, with the aim of providing a comprehensive picture of the ecology of the Amur tiger and the role of tigers in the Russian Far East through scientific studies.
-By capturing and outfitting tigers with radio collars, their social structure, land use patterns, food habits, reproduction, mortality patterns and their relation with other inhabitants of the ecosystem, including humans is studied.
-These data compilations will hopefully contribute toward minimizing poaching threats because of traditional hunting.
+By capturing and outfitting tigers with radio collars, their social structure, land use patterns, food habits, reproduction, mortality patterns, and their relation with other inhabitants of the ecosystem, including humans, are studied.
+These data compilations will hopefully contribute to minimizing poaching threats because of traditional hunting.
 The Siberian Tiger Project has been productive in increasing local capacity to address human-tiger conflict with a Tiger Response Team, part of the Russian government's Inspection Tiger, which responds to all tiger-human conflicts; by continuing to enhance the large database on tiger ecology and conservation with the goal of creating a comprehensive Siberian tiger conservation plan; and training the next generation of Russian conservation biologists.

+In 1996, China established its first preserve for the species.

 In August 2010, China and Russia agreed to enhance conservation and cooperation in protected areas in a transboundary area for Amur tigers.
-China has undertaken a series of public awareness campaigns including celebration of the first Global Tiger Day in July 2010, and International Forum on Tiger Conservation and Tiger Culture and China 2010 Hunchun Amur Tiger Culture Festival in August 2010.
+China has undertaken a series of public awareness campaigns, including the celebration of the first Global Tiger Day in July 2010, the International Forum on Tiger Conservation and Tiger Culture, and the China 2010 Hunchun Amur Tiger Culture Festival in August 2010.

 Siberian tiger at Yerevan Zoo, Armenia.